Language Menu

 All untranslated texts will be displayed in the default language when you run the application.

-If you plan to export your module/app as an add-on/solution, the best practice is to remove default Dutch translations to avoid confusion for your customers in case they plan to translate their app to Dutch.
+If you plan to export your module or app as an add-on or solution, the best practice is to remove default Dutch translations to avoid confusion for your customers in case they plan to translate their app to Dutch.
 For more information, see the Exporting Add-on Modules and Solutions section in Configuring Add-on and Solution Modules for Publishing.

 The Language menu allows you to manage additional languages and translations for your app.
 This includes features to help you to translate a text in all places where it appears with a single change instead of having to change each occurrence individually: